 Do you often find that by the end of the month, you have very little, if any, money left?
 This is a very common problem about monthly expenses, and even those that earn a healthy amount can see their bank accounts empty before payday.
 Smart financial management can make all the difference and help you to lead a comfortable lifestyle while still being able to tuck money into savings each month.
 So, what can you do to improve the management of your money each month?
 This article contains a few useful tips that should help you to improve your situation and maintain good financial health.

 First, it is a good idea to work out what your essential spending is each month and how much of your total take-home pay this takes up.
 This will include things like your rent/mortgage payments, household bills, and food costs.

 Designate a Percentage for Non-Essential Spending

-One of the main reasons that people struggle each month is that they do not control their non-essential spending.
+One of the main reasons that people struggle each month monthly expenses is that they do not control their non-essential spending.
 Once you know how much of your income is going towards the essentials, it will give you an idea of how much you can afford for non-essential spending.
 You might find it helpful to use a prepaid card for this so that once you reach $0, you will not spend money that you cannot afford to spend.

 Cut Your Costs

 You should also create a list of all spending each month and then go through each item to see how you could cut costs.
 There are all kinds of ways that you can do this that can free up money each month, which can add up to a fair amount over the course of 12 months.
 A few of the best ways to do this include:

 If you have multiple debts that you are managing, this can make managing your monthly finances much trickier.
 This is why it is a good idea to use a debt consolidation loan, which allows you to combine several of your debts into one manageable monthly payment.
 You might even find that the new monthly payment is less than paying multiple debts, which can free up some cash each month.
 Just make sure that you consider any additional fees, as consolidating could cost you more over the life of the loan.